-My thesis examines the relationship between prose literature and architecture in the period 1580 to 1630.
+As a doctoral student at the English Faculty, my thesis examined the relationship between prose literature and architecture in the period 1580 to 1630.
 Authors of particular interest include John Donne, Lancelot Andrewes and Robert Burton.
-I am supervised by Prof. Kathryn Murphy and supported jointly by the Clarendon Fund, Brasenose College and the AHRC's Open-Oxford-Cambridge Doctoral Training Partnership.
+I was supervised by Prof. Kathryn Murphy and supported jointly by the Clarendon Fund, Brasenose College and the AHRC.

 Before coming to Oxford I did my undergraduate and Masters degrees respectively at Queens’ College and Trinity College in Cambridge.